 The first and foremost thing behind any product is providing some useful features.
 It’s easy to say that there are a lot of applications and websites which have no purely practical use and exist only for entertainment or other “not-serious” aims.
 It is one more huge trap.
 Entertainment, rest, aesthetic pleasure, presentation, collecting and loads of other things or activities which seem to be “not-serious”, “not-useful”, “time-wasting” and so on, are also as important for the person’s full life scope and routine as “serious” and “business-like” stuff.

-When adults see how the kid is fiddling with the simple set of building blocks, most of them do not realize that this kind of “non-serious stuff” is highly useful for the child’s development and, what is more, correct design of the blocks can influence and improve this process.
+When adults see how the kid is fiddling with the simple set of building blocks, most of them do not realize that this kind of “non-serious stuff” is highly useful for the child’s development and, what is more, the correct design of the blocks can influence and improve this process.
 The same happens with applications and websites.
-To create a successful product, it’s needed to find not only well-known unique selling points, but also unique useful points.
+To create a successful product, it’s needed to find not only well-known unique selling points but also unique useful points.
 No matter what kind of product is created and designed, they always exist.
 That is why user research and analysis is an important stage of designing an effective user interface.
 It helps to find the problems that could be solved and the wishes that could be satisfied with the product, which is the most important feature for retaining the user.
-Nothing can make the users stay with the product is they do not see the personal interest and benefits.
+Nothing can make the users stay with the product if they do not see the personal interest and benefits.

 I want it fast.

 Creating designs, it’s important to consider what are going to be technical and physical conditions of the product use.
 Out of this data, designers and then developers should make important decisions on how to make design working fast.
-And it’s not only about the fast interactions and navigation enabling user to find the quick way of transition to anything potentially important in a couple of swipes or clicks.
-It’s also about the time of loading the pages, screens, animations, complex images etc. No user is going to keep around your product for long if he or she needs to waste their time on waiting for downloading.
+And it’s not only about the fast interactions and navigation enabling users to find the quick way of transition to anything potentially important in a couple of swipes or clicks.
+It’s also about the time of loading the pages, screens, animations, complex images, etc. No user is going to keep around your product for long if he or she needs to waste their time waiting for downloading.
 It is forgiven in exclusive cases but not on regular basis.
 Neglecting this aspect can kill even the product of great importance and functionality.